floaltvater/molblend/README.md

 ## Known issues

+- When the generic bond color is updated, the viewport color is not updated immediately despite drivers.
+Starting blender with the command line option `--enable-new-depsgraph` fixes this.
+(See [1] for a nice explanation) This will be the default in 2.8.
 - If parts of Molecules are deleted by hand that shouldn't be (like the Molecule parent, parts of the unit cell, etc. things can break.
 I am working on an operator that tries to fix molecules again if that happens on accident.